loganmj/finance-buddy-backend/README.md

 The front-end code is encapsulated and stored in another repository.

 The Financial Buddy web-app front-end code can be found here: https://github.com/loganmj/finance-buddy-web-frontend

+## TODO: Docker
+This repository will utilize Github actions to package the backend code into a docker container and upload it to Dockerhub.